haribharadwaj/protocols/Records.md

 - A handwritten version of data collection progress (like visit log)
 - Analysis outcomes and thoughts surrounding that
-- Design decisions
+- Design decisions while piloting
+- etc.

 ### Calendar logging

-- Our google calendar also serves as a record of visits.
+- Our google calendar also serves as an additional a record of visits.
 - When you reserve time, include your name and subject ID
 - If it's new subject and you haven't assigned an ID yet (say something like Sxxx or Snew), and then on visit day, edit it to have the actual ID.
+- If you have a no-show or last-minute cancellation, remember to delete or move the old event.

 ## Raw data archival (universal)